Li_Zhi

 • Phillip Grimberg, Dem Feuer geweiht: Das Lishi Fenshu des Li Zhi (1527–1602).
 Uebersetzung, Analyse, Kommentar.
 Marburg: 2014, 442pp.

-• Rivi Handler-Spitz, Pauline C. Lee, Haun Saussy.
-A Book to Burn & a Book to Keep (Hidden): Selected Writings of Li Zhi.
-2016.
+• Rivi Handler-Spitz, Pauline C. Lee, Haun Saussy, eds.
+A Book to Burn and A Book to Keep (Hidden): Selected Writings of Li Zhi.
+New York: Columbia University Press, 2016.
+ISBN 978-0-231-16612-6

 • Ray Huang, 1587: A Year of No Significance (New Haven: Yale University Press, 1981), pp. 189–221.